Pompano Beach High School: History

-Early years (1928–1985)
+Early years (1926–1997)

-Pompano High School was founded in 1928, in Pompano Beach, Florida, to address the growing need for secondary education in northeastern Broward County.
+Pompano High was founded in 1926, in Pompano Beach, Florida, to address the growing need for secondary education in northeastern Broward County.

+Pompano's first school was opened in 1897 and by 1913, it had changed location three times.
+That school's capacity of 50 students was not large enough for the high school-aged students, who were initially bused to Fort Lauderdale High until 1926 when a school for grades 1-12 was built in Pompano.

 The first class to graduate from Pompano High was the class of 1928, which had only twelve students.

 The school's sports teams were called the Beanpickers after the part-time job that many of the school's students had in the formerly agricultural area of the time.
 The Beanpicker was also the name of the school's yearbook, which was first published in 1943.

 In 1947, following the merger of the towns of Pompano and Pompano Beach, the school changed its name to Pompano Beach High School.

-In 1957, construction began on NE 6th Street to create a new campus to facilitate the growing community.
-In 1958, the student body changed the name of the school's sport teams from the Beanpickers to the Golden Tornadoes.
+In 1955, the student body voted to change its nickname from the Beanpickers to the Tornadoes.

+In 1958, the school's sports teams were renamed to the Golden Tornadoes.

 In 1960, a new football field, gymnasium, theater, classrooms and new offices were built.
 The school moved to its present location on March 14, 1960 and was at last developing with a full range of offered courses, sports, civic organizations and clubs.

-In the 1980s, however, changing population trends and westward migration led to lower attendance rates, and in 1985, Pompano Beach High School closed for 12 years amid much political controversy and community protest.
-Its campus was then temporarily used as a center for adult education and community programs.
+In 1985, Pompano Beach High School was temporarily closed due to declining enrollment.
+For 12 years it served as a center for adult education and community programs.

+In 1997, the school reopened to accept its first new graduating class of high school students, the class of 2001.